TSiu88/beep-boop/README.md

 ## Specifications

-* _The program gives an alert and does nothing if user inputs a non-numeric number character_
+* _The program gives an alert and does nothing if user inputs a non-numeric number character or leaves field blank_
-  * _Example Input: abc_
+  * _Example Input: ""_
   * _Example Output: alert: "No number inputted.
 Please enter a number in space provided."_
 * _The program returns a range of numbers from 0 to the users inputted number_
   * _Example Input: "4"_